espinosadvlpr/espinosadvlpr/README.md

 # Hi there 👋 I am David Espinosa

-I am a **FullStack Developer**

-I am currently working on my coding and database skills, building personal projects and getting certified in differentes technologies and skills.
+I am a **FullStack Developer** currently working on my coding and database skills, building personal projects and getting certified in differentes technologies and skills.

 ## About me: